 The Switchblade MIPS adult dirt cycling helmet is ASTM downhill certified.
 It proves it with the comfortableness it provides, either its chin bar on or off.
 This helmet is extraordinarily well built.
 It is not heavy, sporting the embracing MIPS and possessing a shielded DH-styled padded chin strap.

-Giro Switchblade MIPS Helmet Features
+Giro Switchblade Helmet MIPS Features

 Giro Switchblade MIPS Helmet Protection